lgpdevtools/sraX/README.md

   * [Citation](#citation)

 ## Introduction
 Increased __antimicrobial resistance (AMR)__ is being detected elsewhere in samples from diverse origins and causes a major widespread concern for public health. __sraX__ is designed to read assembled sequence files in FASTA format and systematically detect the presence of the repertoire of antibiotic resistance genes (ARGs) within a collection of genomes (the __“resistome” analysis__).
-The following assignments are fully automated:
+The following tasks comprising the resistome analysis are fully automated:
-- the creation of a locally compiled AMR database (DB) from public or proprietary repositories
+- creation and compilation of a local AMR database (DB) using public or proprietary repositories
-- identifies the AMR determinants by examining the presence of ARGs or point mutations conferring AMR
+- accurate identification of AMR determinants (ARGs or SNPs presence) in a non-redundant manner
-- extends the SNP analysis for detecting new variants
+- detection of putative new variants through the SNP analysis
-- calculates the fractions of drug classes and type of mutated loci comprising individual AMR patterns.
+- calculation and graphical representation of drug classes and type of mutated loci
-- in-depth gene context exploration.
+- in-depth gene context exploration

-- The results are presented in fully navigable HTML-formatted files with graphical representations of previously mentioned analysis.
+The results are presented in fully navigable HTML-formatted files with embedded plots of previously mentioned analysis.

 ## Installation
 sraX has the following dependencies: